 ISO 3382-1 describes a method for obtaining reverberation times from impulse responses and interrupted noise.
 It describes the measurement procedure, the information needed, and the methods of evaluating the data and presenting the test report.

 RT60-Method of Interrupted Noise (Decay Method)

 The RT 60 interrupted noise method obtains decay curves by direct recording the decay of sound pressure level after exiting a room with broadband or band-limited noise generated by a sound source.

 The time between markers t-on and t-off shows when the omnidirectional sound source emits acoustic power and a class 1 sound level meter measures the actual sound pressure level.
-The time between marker t-trig and t-e is actual decay time measurement by the sound level meter.
+The time between marker t-trig and t-e is the actual decay time measurement by the sound level meter.

-Decay method of RT 60 measurement requires an omnidirectional sound source that emits pink noise in the appropriate frequency band.
+The decay method of RT 60 measurement requires an omnidirectional sound source that emits pink noise in the appropriate frequency band.

 RT60 Method of Integrated Impulse Response (Impulse Method)